-An ESD, or Emergency Services District, is a political subdivision or taxing entity established pursuant to Chapter 75 of the Texas Health and Safety Code which provides fire protection services, medical first response, and rescue services to its taxpayers and constituents.
+An ESD, or Emergency Services District, is a political subdivision or taxing entity established pursuant to Chapter 775 of the Texas Health and Safety Code and Article III, Section 48-e of the Texas Constitution which provides fire protection services, medical first response, and rescue services to its taxpayers and constituents.

 • Why form an ESD?